soft-eng-practicum/RosterSniper/docs/Commands.md

 ```

 ### Updating Sections
 To update sections run the following command.
 Because every section references a subject and course, the command first updates subjects and courses.
-The command only updates sections
 ```
 $ ./manage.py update sections
 [info] Updating subjects and courses using latest term: Summer 2021